 So instead of focusing on teaching my children how to have civilized disputes I want to teach them to have the right thoughts in their minds and emotions in their hearts which will in turn motivate their character.

-Finally, I would like to share one of the main ingredients that helped my husband and I gain the self control that has greatly reduced us experiencing disagreements.
-When I decided to study the character and thought process of a Godly women as laid out in the Bible I was then able to bring my self in line with God’s perfect will.
-Once my husband and I began to make discussing, studying and praying that God’s perfect vision for the family be made possible for us that we began to agree on more and more issues.
+Finally, I would like to share the resource that helped me gain the self control and greatly reduce disagreements.
+Using that devotional and studying the character of Godly women in the Bible, I was able to bring my self in line with God’s perfect will.
+Once my husband and I began to make discussing, studying and praying that God’s perfect vision for the family be made possible for us, we began to agree on more issues.
 Now whenever we don’t agree we look to God’s word and prayer to help us gain the resolution.

 Genesis 13:8 So Abram said to Lot, “Let’s not have any quarreling between you and me, or between your herdsmen and mine, for we are brothers

 Exodus 17:2 So they quarreled with Moses and said, “Give us water to drink.”
 Moses replied, “Why do you quarrel with me?
 Why do you put the LORD to the test?”

 Exodus 17:7 And he called the place Massah and Meribah because the Israelites quarreled and because they tested the LORD saying, “Is the LORD among us or not?”

 Are you are a wife or mom who is struggling in this area?
 You can learn more conflict resolution strategies in my posts How to Stop Being an Angry Wife and Mom.
 If you have questions or a comment you may leave for me in the comment section.